vijayphoenix/Compiler-written-in-Haskell/README.md

 ```
 Type "main" in the interactive console.

-Write any code using following Syntax rules
+Write any code using the following Syntax rules.

 ```
 Syntax rules: